epalmer1570/NCAA-Womens-Machine-Learning-Competition/README.md

 **Test Data: ** 2019 regular season data - predict winning percentage chance by all 2016 potential games (64 teams x63 potential opponents/ 2 teams per game)

-Please see HTML output for a high level overview of the project
+Please see PDF output for a high level overview of the project